-Ref Objective Exec Lead How we may be prevented from meeting objective Link to Risk Register Link to Standards Identified Controls (Primary, secondary and tertiary) Control Gaps How identified control gaps are being managed Source of assurance Assurance Gaps - where are we not getting effective evidence How identified gaps are being managed Assurance rating Policies are developed and updated in line with national and local guidance and in line with the National IPC Manual for England IPCG will retain oversight of the relevant IIP programme of work.
-(IPCG) Some Estates and Facilities IPC-related.
-Some Estates and Facilities IPC-related policies not in line with the requirements of the Hygiene Code and some have not been reviewed and updated.
-Estates and Facilities Policy Schedule has been presented to the IPCG containing dates for completion.
+f Objective Exec Lead How we may be prevented from meeting objective Link to Risk Register Link to Standards Identified Controls (Primary, secondary and tertiary) Control Gaps How identified control gaps are being managed Source of assurance Assurance Gaps - where are we not getting effective evidence How identified gaps are being managed Committee providing assurance to TB Assurance rating Policies are developed and Some Estates and Facilities Estates and Facilities Policy The IPCG is the None Identified Not applicable updated in line with national IPC-related.
+Some Estates and Schedule has been presented primary source of and local guidance and in line with the National IPC Manual Facilities IPC-related policies not in line with the to the IPCG containing dates assurance with each ١ for England requirements of the Hygiene for completion.
 Each policy is approved by the IPCG.
-Water, Ventilation and Decontamination IPCG sub groups have oversight of policy development The IPCG is the primary source of assurance with each policy being an agenda item IPC programmes of surveillance and audit are in place to monitor policy requirements.
-Divisional audit processes with progress and exception reporting to IPCG, IPC Site meetings and IPC related Divisional forums.
-Associated action and development plan documentation.
-None Identified Not applicable Process in place to monitor delivery of and compliance with The Health and Social Care Act (2008).
-Code of Practice on the prevention and control of infections and related guidance (IPCG).
-Infection Prevention and Control BAF in place and reviewed quarterly (IPCG) and maintain a clean and appropriate environment in Good monitoring of standards of environmental cleanliness with auditing and process for remedial action.
-Recruitment of additional housekeeping staff at PHB.
-Water and ventilation safety groups are established.
-Planned preventative maintenance subject to assessment of risk and prioritisation processes.
-Increased waste audits and inspections.
-Storage capital programme work is progressing.
-Decontamination remedial work has progresses and Trust-wide audit of compliance is planned.
-Monthly reporting to the IPCG with upward reporting to the QGC Divisional audit processes with progress and exception reporting to IPCG, IPC Site meetings and IPC related Divisional forums.
-Associated action and development plan documentation None applicable Not applicable
+Water, policy being an agenda item IPC ١ loi England Code and some have not been Ventilation and programmes of ١ reviewed and updated.
+Decontamination IPCG sub surveillance and audit ١ IPCG will retain oversight of the groups have oversight of policy 1 relevant IIP programme of work. development policy requirements. l Divisional audit l (IPCG) processes with l progress and exception l reporting to IPCG, IPC l Site meetings and IPC l related Divisional l forums.
+Associated action and l development plan documentation. ۱ Process in place to monitor Non-compliance with some Good monitoring of standards IPC programmes of None applicable Not applicable l The Health and Social Care Act aspects of the Hygiene Code in 1 surveillance and audit l (2008).
+Code of Practice on the 7 (1 with auditing and process for remedial action.
+Recruitment of are in place to monitor prevention and control of appropriate environment in additional housekeeping staff a l infections and related guidance PHB.
+Water and ventilation processes with (IPCG). facilitates the prevention and control of infections) with safety groups are established.
+Planned preventative progress and exception reporting to IPCG, IPC Infection Prevention and specific concern relating to maintenance subject to Site meetings and IPC Control BAF in place and decrease in standards of assessment of risk and related Divisional reviewed quarterly environmental cleanliness prioritisation processes. forums.
+Associated l (PHB), poor environmental Increased waste audits and action and l (IPCG) infrastructure (water and inspections.
+Storage capital development plan ventilation), impact on planned programme work is documentation preventative maintenance progressing.
+Decontamination programme, breach of waste regulations for the safe storage remedial work has progresses and Trust-wide audit of of clinical waste and some compliance is planned.
+Monthly , aspects of in house reporting to the IPCG with ' decontamination processes upward reporting to the QGC ١ ' ' ' ' ' ' ' ' ' ' ' ' ' ' ' ' ' ' ' 1 l l 1